AdguardTeam/KnowledgeBase/docs/adguard-for-windows/installation.md

 #### Running uninstaller in console mode

-Besides running the advanced uninstaller in its user-interactive mode, you can also use comand line arguments to uninstall AdGuard for Windows, as listed below:
+Besides running the advanced uninstaller in its user-interactive mode, you can also use command-line arguments to uninstall AdGuard for Windows, as listed below:

 - `/console` runs Uninstaller in console mode, without the interactive UI.
 All the command-line parameters below will be ignored if the `/console` mode is not activated
 - `/adblocker` runs the Uninstaller to uninstall AdGuard for Windows